Update dependency esbuild to v0.25.11 #124

 Import assertions (the

-transform when a label is presentThis release fixes a bug where the
+for awaittransform when a label is presentThis release fixes a bug where the

-statement.
+for awaittransform, which wraps the loop in atrystatement, previously failed to also move the loop's label into thetrystatement.
 This bug only affects code that uses both of these features in combination.
 Here's an example of some affected code:Do additional constant folding after cross-module enum inlining (#3416, #3425)

 This release adds a few more cases where esbuild does constant folding after cross-module enum inlining.